jmgomez/NimTemplate/README.md

 7. Restart the editor, this is only necessary the first time you compile your game.

-8. In the editor, open Window > Place Actors, and type "Nim", drag and drop the "Nim Character" to the scene and press Play.
-Click into the Viewport and you can control the character!
+8. Click play, click into the viewport to control the character.
+You're all set!